SAP-samples/digital-manufacturing-extension-samples/bootcampdocs/Exercise2.1.md

 # Exercise 2.1 - Evaluate Torque Value

 ## Overview
-In this exercise, we would like to show you how to write your own business application with persistence layer and exposed as an API in the SAP BTP, Kyma Runtime, how to extend your production process with your own business extensions in SAP DM Production Process Designer and how to trigger your production process from your POD.
+In this exercise, we would like to show you how to write your own business application with persistence layer and exposed as an API in the SAP BTP, Kyma Runtime, how to extend your production process with your own business extensions in SAP DM app, Design Production Processes, and how to trigger your production process from your POD.

 ## Prerequisites